Drug information

 Genvoya is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children who weigh at least 55 lb (25 kg) and meet certain requirements, as determined by a health care provider.

-Genvoya is a complete HIV treatment regimen and should not be used with other HIV medicines.
+Genvoya is a complete HIV treatment regimen and is generally not used with other HIV medicines.

 Genvoya contains four different medicines: elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide.